dyoung522/nosequel/README.md

 ```

 ### Notes
-***Hey, you should know that we're still very much under development, so this information may or may not be lying to you.***
+***Hey, you should know that we're still under development, so this information may or may not be lying to you.***

-If you wish NoSequel could act in a particular way, or had some cool new feature it's missing, by all means, [let me know!](mailto:dyoung522@gmail.com)

-However, since NoSequel relies on [Sequel](https://github.com/jeremyevans/sequel) to provide the back-end database support, it **only** supports what they do.
+Since NoSequel relies on [Sequel](https://github.com/jeremyevans/sequel) to provide the back-end database support, it **only** supports what they do.
 Our goal is to keep this gem lightweight, so if you want to use some fancy new (or anciently old) database model that they don't (yet) support, 'tuff noogies -- go whine to them.  :-)

 <!-- TODO: Create documentation -->
-For full details and more examples, please see the Documentation
+For full details and more examples, please see the Documentation (as soon as we create it).

 Other Stuff you might want to know
 ----------------------------------